General questions

 - Which policies are considered under the scenario “Current Policies”?

 The Current Policies scenario includes a stylised representation of existing policies.
-Most of this work is based on the climate policy database established as part of the CD-Links projects (McCollum et al. 2018, Roelfsema et al. 2020).
-The scenarios reflect the status of the database from the end-of 2019.
-Please note, however, that in all models only a subset of policies reported in the database can be represented due to the granularity of the modelling, and some policies are also captured via proxies, e.g. carbon prices or overall final energy reductions to represent efficiency policies.
+Most of this work is based on the climate policy database established as part of the CD-Links and ENGAGE projects (McCollum et al. 2018, Roelfsema et al. 2020).
+The scenarios reflect the status of the database from March 2024.
+Please note, however, that only a subset of policies reported in the database can be represented in the models due to limits in their sectoral granularity.
+Some policies are also captured via proxies, e.g. carbon prices or overall final energy reductions to represent efficiency policies.

 Spatial and temporal aspects